Holistic Design Approach for Education

 eduPermaculture is a design approach to education that centers around simulating experiences and directly utilizing the behaviors, strategies, practices, and systems found in successful, real world learning environments and integrating them into school learning experiences and ecosystems.

 The problem we face as educators today is the "artificial," industrial-inspired learning that takes place in many schools; learning that is fundamentally different from the successful learning that occurs in the real world.
-Artificial learning involves traditional, teacher-centered approaches where students learn in a way that is fundamentally different from the natural way learning occurs.
+Artificial learning involves traditional, teacher-centered approaches where students learn in a way that is fundamentally different from the way learning occurs in the real world.
 These learning experiences are not significantly relevant to the current landscape outside of education where the future is more uncertain and ambiguous than ever before.

-These learning experiences also lack the emphasis on crucial and effective learning dispositions, mindsets, practices, and culture that can help students become successful lifelong learners.
-Current school structures and systems, as well as constructs and ideas created by educators and schools, often prevent meaningful, authentic learning from transpiring.
-Learning that will better prepare students for their future.
+These learning experiences also lack the emphasis on crucial and effective learning dispositions, mindsets, practices, and culture that can help students become successful, lifelong learners.
+Current school structures and systems, as well as constructs and ideas created by educators and schools, often prevent meaningful, authentic learning from transpiring; learning that will better prepare them for any context.

 eduPermaculture is an education design approach of design pillars focused around simulating and directly utilizing the behaviors, strategies, practices, and systems found in successful, real world learning environments.
 Everyday professionals effectively learn new knowledge and skills and apply them to produce innovative work.
 It happens in different learning environments, like in the workplace, schools, social interactions, play and recreation. eduPermaculture provides educators a design approach that simulates these types of successful, real world learning environments.
 What better way to prepare students for their future than to take what effectively works in the real world and implement it into their education design.

 In eduPermaculture it is crucial for educators to see themselves as designers of learning landscapes that maximizes student creativity, productivity, and efficiency.
-As designers, educators constantly "live in the future," learning about patterns and trends of future life and work.
+As designers, educators learn about patterns and trends that lay the foundations of future innovations.
 They also look towards successful, real world learning environments, especially those outside of education, to gain a deep understanding of the world they are preparing their students for.
 As designers, they empathize with their students to design learning experiences that are engaging and meets their needs, view the education experience holistically, and solve problems that exist in learning landscapes.
 They adapt to new situations when newly discovered needs and insights are found, and are constantly looking to make improvements to their learning landscapes.
 Additionally, eduPermaculture provides educators and administrators the framework to help design, implement, sustain and improve innovative initiatives and programs that transform educational experiences.